 The people closest to you are often the ones who can provide unconditional love and support.
 Sometimes, however, talking to the people closest to you about cancer can be difficult.
 The American Cancer Society has some great advice for talking with family and friends.

 These can include one-on-one counseling, group counseling, or online support groups.
-If you are interested in joining a support group, ask your health care team to connect you with one that meets your specific needs, or check out the resources below for more information.
+If you are interested in joining a support group, ask your healthcare team to connect you with one that meets your specific needs for more information.

 At times, the best people to lean on for information are the medical professionals who have the experience to help.
 Become familiar with all of the people who are part of your treatment team.